medic/cht-docs/content/en/apps/features/contacts/_index.md

 {{< figure src="contacts-main-list.png" link="contacts-main-list.png" class="right col-6 col-lg-3" >}}

-The view on the right is what a logged-in CHW would see in when they access the “People” tab on a small screen.
+The view on the right is what a logged-in CHW would see when they access the “People” tab on a small screen.

 The item at the top of the list is the “place” the user belongs to.
 Below that is a list of the “places” they serve, represented by families.
 Individual “people” are not shown here, but will appear in search results.